 Small Business Administration – The U.S. Small Business Administration is an independent agency of the federal government that provides assistance to existing and prospective small business owners.
-Through its extensive network of field and partnerships with other public and private organizations, SBA is able to deliver its services to the most remote areas of the U.S.
+Through its extensive network of field and partnerships with other public and private organizations, SBA is able to deliver its services like small business financing options to the most remote areas of the U.S.

 For more information visit SBA.gov/LocalResources/District/Oh/Columbus.